international employment law firm alliance L&E Global

 Non-solicitation of customers

 There are no express legal provisions that regulate the non-solicitation of customers.
 However the law on combating unfair competition sanctions the diversion of the clientele by a current or former employee or his representatives by using commercial secrets that belong to the company, if the company took reasonable measures in ensuring the protection of such secrets and the revealing of such secrets might cause damage to the company.
-Such conduct may lead to a fine for the employee.
+Such conduct may lead to a fine for the employee and allows the employer to seek damages from the employee.
+There have been some recent cases related to employees having competing activities or being followed to a competing company by some of the clients of the former employer, with court rulings not showing a consistent practice regarding such matters.

 Non-solicitation of employees